vijaygowdu/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ```
 /*
 Program to implement the linear regression using gradient descent.
-Developed by: YOKESH I
+Developed by: k vijay
-RegisterNumber:24013623
+RegisterNumber:23004034
 */ import numpy as np
  import pandas as pd
  from sklearn.preprocessing import StandardScaler